zcc1307/zcc1307.github.io/courses/csc696fa21/presentation.md

 All registered students will be asked to give a 60-min in-class presentation on a RL theory paper of their choice.
 The paper should either come from the provided list of papers, or upon instructor approval.
 Before their presentation, a student is required to schedule a meeting with the instructor to discuss their presentation materials (slides, lecture notes, etc).
 Throughout the course, students are highly encouraged to meet with the instructors regularly on paper choices, reading progress, etc.

+Here are some useful guidelines for:
+*reading papers: [How to read a paper](http://ccr.sigcomm.org/online/files/p83-keshavA.pdf) by Prof. Srinivasan Keshav; [Reading in Algorithms: Paper-Reading Survival Kit](https://cs.stanford.edu/~rishig/courses/ref/paper-reading-technical.pdf) by Prof. Tim Roughgarden.
-Here are some useful guidelines for presentations: [Giving an Academic Talk](https://people.eecs.berkeley.edu/~jrs/speaking.html) by Prof. Jonathan Shewchuk; [Notes on Giving a Research Talk](https://cseweb.ucsd.edu//~elkan/254/speaking.html) by Prof. Charles Elkan.
+*presentations: [Giving an Academic Talk](https://people.eecs.berkeley.edu/~jrs/speaking.html) by Prof. Jonathan Shewchuk; [Notes on Giving a Research Talk](https://cseweb.ucsd.edu//~elkan/254/speaking.html) by Prof. Charles Elkan.

 ### Paper presentation ideas (under construction)